Why Hafez is So Important: An Ultimate Guide

 Hafez’s Career and Influence

-The Themes of Hafez’s Poetry
+The Central Themes of Hafez’s Poetry

 Love and Mysticism

-“Even after all this time, the Sun never says to the Earth, ‘You owe me.’
-Look what happens with a love like that, It lights the whole sky.”
+“Even after all this time, the sun never says to the earth, ‘You owe me.’
+Look what happens with a love like that.
+It lights the whole sky.”

 Freedom and Rebellion

-Nature and Transience
+Nature and the Transience of Life

 Hafez’s Influence on Persian Culture